kasisoft/remark-svelte-auto-import/README.md

 ## What is this?

 This plugin is part of the [remark] plugin infrastructure and meant to be used in conjunction with [mdsvex].
 _mdsvex_ allows to use [Markdown] to write your pages within the [Svelte] framework.
-Obviously it's nice to use components within these _Markdown_ files which is support but requires to add the corresponding import into the _Markdown_ file.
+Obviously it's nice to use components within these _Markdown_ files which is supported but requires to add the corresponding import within the _Markdown_ file.
 For instance:

 ```html